YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

-For examples of ZALLOCATE, refer to “Examples of ZALLOCATE”.
+For examples of ZDEALLOCATE, refer to “Examples of ZALLOCATE”.

 ---------------------
 ZEdit
 ---------------------

-The ZEDIT command invokes the editor specified by the EDITOR environment variable for GT.M and opens the specified file for editing.
+The ZEDIT command invokes the editor specified by the EDITOR environment variable for YottaDB and opens the specified file for editing.
 If the EDITOR environment variable is undefined, ZEDIT tries to invoke the UNIX vi editor.

 By default, ZEDIT puts a new file into the first source directory in $ZROUTINES.
 You can specify a file path explicitly in the argument to the ZEDIT command, for example: the current working directory: